ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 the cross entropy between the true distribution of words *p* and the predicted distribution of words *q*, and *n* is the sentence length (the number of words or tokens) to normalize the score.
-As cross entropy decreases, perplexity decreases as wellâ€"the lower the perplexity, the better.
+As cross entropy decreases, perplexity decreases as well""the lower the perplexity, the better.
 While we typically compute the cross entropy using a natural logarithm, we calculate the cross entropy and perplexity with a base-2 logarithm for the intuitive relationship to hold.
 (However, whether we